-1. INTRO DUCTION L 2.
-ORGAN GANIZATIONAL STRUCTURE 3.
-DELEG DELEGATION ORDER 4.
-HIGHLI GHTS OF THE STATISTICAL REPORT 2017-2018 2 4.1 4.2 4.3 4.4 4.5 4.6 4.7 Number of requests received. a Number of pages examined a Exemptions and exclusions a Processing time a Extension of the time limit a Consultations a Fees a 1 4.8 Costs 5.
-AINING AND AWARENESS AND CAPACITY BUILDING5 6.
-POLICI ES, GUIDELINES AND PROCEDURES 5 6.1 6.2 Publicly accessible information and inquiry points SUMM ARY OF KEY ISSUES AND ACTIONS TAKEN ON COMPLAINTS OF AUDITS 7 MONIT ORING ( COMPLIANCE 7 APPENI DICES APPENI DIX A Statistical report pertaining to the Access to Information Act / Form TBS/SCT 350-62 (Rev. 2014/03) APPENI DIX B Delegation of powers tool for the Access to Information Act and the

-Privacy Act
+P.A.
+AGE

+1. INTRO DUCTION 1

+2. ORGAN NIZATIONAL STRUCTURE 1

+3. DELEG ATION ORDER 2

+4. HIGHLI GHTS OF THE STATISTICAL REPORT 2018-2019 2

+6. Number of requests received 4 4 4 4 5 5 5

+6.2 Policy development

+7. SUMM ARY OF KEY ISSUES AND ACTIONS TAKEN ON COMPLAINTS OF AUDITS 6

+8. MONIT ORING COMPLIANCE 6

+APPEN DICES

+APPEN DIX A Statistical Report pertaining to the Access to Information Act / Form TBS/SCT 350-62 (Rev. 2014/03)

+APPEN DIX B Delegation of powers tool for the Access to Information Act and the Privacy Act j

-1. INTRODUCTION
+INTRODUCTION

 The Access to Information Act (R.S.C., 1985, c.
-A-1) came into effect July 1, 1983.
+A-1) came into effect on July 1, 1983.
 It grants Canadian citizens, permanent residents and people residing in Canada the right to examine information contained in federal government documents, except for the types of information subject to exemptions and exclusions.
-Section 72 of the Access to Information Act requires that the head of every government institution submit to Parliament an annual report on the administration of this Act within the institution during the financial year.
+Section 72 of the Access to Information Act requires that the head of every government institution submit to Parliament an Annual Report on the administration of this Act within the institution during the financial year.

-This report is submitted in accordance with section 72 of the Access to Information Act.
-It provides an overview of the activities the Québec Port Authority has carried out pertaining to access to information during the period from April 1, 2017, to March 31, 2018.
+This Report is submitted in accordance with section 72 of the Access to Information Act.
+It provides an overview of the activities the Québec Port Authority has carried out pertaining to access to information during the period from April 1, 2018, to March 31, 2019.